 PhotoScape is probably #1 ranked free photo editor.
-Although, it’s often recommended for basic photo editing, PhotoScape hides lots of useful features for advanced photo enhancement.
-Previously, we reviewed its solutions for changing photo background, today we will explain how to place one image above another one or speaking more professionally “how to overlay two images” in PhotoScape.
+Although, it’s often recommended for basic pictures editing, PhotoScape hides lots of useful features for advanced image enhancement.
+Previously, we reviewed its solutions for changing photo background or make transparent background in PhotoScape, today we will explain how to place one image above another one or speaking more professionally “how to overlay two images” with the help of this application.

 Before we go deeper to the step by step guide, let’s clarify why image overlaying technique might be necessary.
-Here are 3 quick answers straight away:
+Here are 3 quick answers why you might need to superimpose two pictures:

-- to protect photos with transparent watermarks or personal logos;
+- to protect photos with transparent watermarks or personal photo logos;

-- to change photo background or cover/hide original background;
+- to change image background or cover/hide original background;

-- to add photo effects like color distortion (for instance: old/grey/pink photo covers).
+- to add artistic effects like color distortion (for instance: old/grey/pink pics covers).

 Surely, the list of purposes can be easily enlarged.
 So if you looking for a way to overlay images, PhotoScape can be your best help and money saver (instead of more complicated Adobe software).